zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ### Images

-Managed disks support creating a managed custom image.
+Managed disks support creating managed custom images.
 You can create an image from your custom VHD in a storage account or directly from a generalized (via Sysprep) VM.
 The image contains all managed disks associated with a VM, including both the OS and data disks.
 A managed custom image enables the creation of hundreds of VMs without the need to copy or manage any storage accounts.

 For information on creating images, see [Create a legacy managed image of a generalized VM in Azure](windows/capture-image-resource.yml).